fg123/lumen-astrum-js/docs/tutorial/tutorial.md

 At your home base, you can spawn two units:
 * Engineers
-* Spies
+* Scouts

 Engineers can construct buildings.
-Spies can explore.
+Scouts can explore.

 At the barracks, you can spawn three units:
 * Marines